Useful Notes / The Fifth Generation of Console Video Games

 , which finally gave players on the go a colour screen system with decent battery.

-to deep stories.
+to deeper and longer-lasting stories.

 Consoles of this era